droolio/Nauticus/readme.txt

 - new compact UI window, listing schedules for all transports in the zone, highlighting closest platform when standing still and nearby

-Note: Nauticus is in continual development [13th Jan 2008].
+Note: Nauticus is in continual development.
 You should always try to keep your version up-to-date - not least because the addon interacts with other users and they rely on good quality data from you.
 The addon will notify you upon login when there's a new version available - after other users are seen using a later version.
 For this reason, please DON'T redistribute or include in a compilation pack!

 ---
 Frequently Asked Questions